tyxmn/minecraft-server-optimization/Eng.md

 If you have a low TPS, you can write the following commands: `/timings on`, wait a few hours, `/timings paste`.
 After that you will get a link and go to a site where you can see what is stressing the server.
 If you swipe a little lower, you will see a table where you can determine what is causing the TPS to drop.
 If you do not understand yourself and the cause of lag can not determine - write to any forum, you will help.

-## RAM
+## RAM, etc.

 For a comfortable game with 40 people, you will need 6 GB.
 I recommend putting this garbage collector: `-XX:+UseSerialGC`.
 It effectively removes excess garbage from RAM.
+I recommend using the entire processor if you are planning to create a powerful server for a large number of players.
+If the `i9-9900KF` has 8 cores, take the 8 core tariff.
+Perhaps the host will give you a discount if you pay for a rather long period ( 12 months or more ).

 ```
 04 GB RAM, 2 cores: up to 25 players, 20 plugins.